Top local movers for Lexington to Overland Park moves

 - Overland Park’s population is about 38% less than Lexington.

-- Overland Park's public transportation has a score of 2 out of 10 versus Lexington's higher score of 4.
+- Overland Park’s public transportation score of 2 out of 10 is lower than Lexington’s score of 4.

 - Overland Park is less walkable than Lexington with a score of 35 out of 100 vs Lexington’s 90 out of 100.

-- Overland Park has a bike-friendliness score 46 out of 100, which means it isn't as accessible to and safe for cyclists as Lexington, which has a score of 85 out of 100.
+- Overland Park has a bike-friendliness score of 46 out of 100, which means it isn’t as accessible or safe for cyclists as Lexington, which has a score of 85.

 - Overland Park’s crime rate is lower than Lexington with a score of 24.73 compared to Lexington’s 50.88.
 This means that Overland Park neighborhoods are safer than 24.73% of all U.S. neighborhoods, and Lexington neighborhoods are safer than 50.88%.